 Castelo de Vide is one of the places in the Serra Sao Mamede region you simply would not miss if you visited the area.

 It is a very relaxed little town with many characterful places to eat so it is popular but never too busy.
-If ever it gets busy, as on market day it changes from relaxing to vibrant.
+On market day it changes from relaxing to vibrant.
 It is always a joy to stroll around Castelo de Vide.

 This picture shows the old part of the town which was once a typical Portuguese hill-top village with a Castle.
 To the right you see the church of Santa Maria da Devesa which is a vast in proportion to the size of the village it originally served.